 - If students have been waiting an extended amount of time (1-2 minutes) and are unsure if someone is in the restroom, they should go in and check to make sure that the restroom is in use.
 If the restroom is in use, the student should immediately exit and continue to wait.
 If the restroom is available, the student may remain in the restroom. - It will be necessary for teachers to be mindful of students who leave the classroom for emergency restroom breaks.
-If students are out of the room for an extended amount of time, teachers should go to their door and check on the student and/or send a classroom helper to the restroom to check on the student.

-- Utilize a verbal cue or reminder (perhaps on restroom pass or holder) to remind students to slide the restroom occupancy sign to "Available" before returning back to class. - Students who are caught tampering with the restroom occupancy sign should receive a consequence in line with the Behavior Management Plan.
+If students are out of the room for an extended amount of time, teachers should send a classroom helper to the restroom to check on the student. - Utilize a verbal cue or reminder (perhaps on restroom pass or holder) to remind students to slide the restroom occupancy sign to "Available" before returning back to class. - Students who are caught tampering with the restroom occupancy sign should receive a consequence in line with the Behavior Management Plan.